This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Parking: There’s a big parking lot for vehicles and trailers.

-Hike: It’s a 4.8 km loop that generally takes one hour and a half to complete depending on how many pictures and breaks you take.
+Hike: It’s a 4.8 km loop that generally takes 1.5 hours to complete, depending on how many pictures you take and how many breaks you take.
 It also depends on how fast you’re walking.

-Tip: If you want to avoid tourists, I suggest going early in the morning or later in the evening.
+Tip: To avoid crowds of tourists, consider visiting early in the morning or late in the evening.

-For more secluded hikes, enjoy hiking trails in Fort McMurray.
+For more secluded hikes, consider exploring the hiking trails in Nordegg.

 Edith Cavell Meadows Trail

-Parking: The parking lot fills up by 10 am in the summer, go early to get a spot.
-It’s a narrow, winding road to the trailhead.
-No trailers and large motorhomes allowed on Cavell Road.
+Parking: The parking lot fills up by 10 am in the summer, so go early to get a spot.
+It’s a narrow, winding road to the trailhead: no trailers and large motorhomes allowed on Cavell Road.

-Hike: It’s an 8.2 kilometre moderately difficult loop that takes approximately three and a half hours to complete.
+Hike: It’s an 8.2-kilometre moderately difficult loop that takes approximately 3.5 hours to complete.

 Short and Easy Section

-Edith Cavell has a short and easy hikes to check out the glacier.
-If you’re feeling more adventurous, you can head higher up to do a moderately difficult loop that offers spectacular views.
-You’ll climb out of the trees and up the scree to be able to see a 360° view of the valley down below and it’s gorgeous surroundings.
+Edith Cavell offers a short and easy hike to explore the glacier.
+If you’re feeling more adventurous, you can head higher up to do a moderately strenuous loop that offers spectacular views.
+You’ll climb out of the trees and up the scree to enjoy a 360° view of the valley below and its stunning surroundings.

 Hard but Worthwhile Section

-You’ll need to take your time making your way up there if you’re not in shape but it will be one hundred percent worth it!
-I think every tourist should take the time to hike this awesome trail.
-This hike is the definition of my love for the outdoors!
-Hard work will make you feel like you’ve accomplished quite a challenge for the day and breathtaking views of the mountain scenery with the glacier down below.
+You’ll need to take your time making your way up there if you’re not in shape, but it’ll be one hundred percent worth it.
+I think every tourist should take the time to hike this fantastic trail.
+This hike embodies my love for the outdoors!
+Hard work will make you feel like you’ve accomplished a significant challenge for the day, and you’ll be rewarded with breathtaking views of the mountain scenery and the glacier below.
 If you happen to get a beautiful day with not a cloud in the sky, that’s icing on the cake!

-Tip #1: It’s an extremely popular hike in the summer, the parking lot fills up quickly.
-Make sure to be at the trailhead for nine in the morning to avoid being disappointed and having to turn around due to lack of parking spaces.
+Tip #1: It’s an extremely popular hike in the summer, and the parking lot fills up quickly.
+Please arrive at the trailhead by 9:00 a.m. to avoid disappointment and the need to turn around due to a lack of parking spaces.

 Tip #2: Go clockwise, it’s a steep climb but an easier descent for your knees and toes this way.